tkagn/x11vnc-desktop/README.md

-# Container Image based on Fedora with Virtual framebuffer, VNC server, and Joe - small window manager.
+# X11 VNC Image - Image based on Fedora with Virtual framebuffer, VNC server, and Joe - small window manager.

 This is a container image that runs a virtual frame buffer(Xvfb) with a small window manger (Joe)  that accessible via rfb protocol (VNC).